n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Abstract

 \section{Abstract}

-{We introduce a scalar reduction method beyond weak perturbations for forced or coupled systems to determine the existence and stability of $n{:}m$ phase-locked states.
-We consider various biologically relevant oscillators including the nonradial isochron clock and thalamic neural oscillators.
-The proposed scalar reduction successfully captures the emergence and disappearance of phase-locked states as a function of coupling strength and heterogeneity.
-We find that even small amounts of heterogeneity (often orders of magnitude smaller than the coupling strength) can significantly alter phase-locked states.
-The proposed method is a straightforward means to both reduce and analyze potentially high-dimensional systems of coupled oscillators in more biologically realistic settings.}
+{We introduce a scalar reduction method for forced or coupled systems with nonlinearities in both heterogeneity and coupling strength.
+Heterogeneity is formulated as a relatively weak but nonlinear alteration of the vector field(s).
+The method can be used to determine the existence and stability of $n{:}m$ phase-locked states in a variety of forced or coupled biological oscillator models, including the nonradial isochron clock, a thalamic neural oscillator, and the Van der Pol oscillator.
+The proposed scalar reduction successfully captures the emergence and disappearance of phase-locked states as a function of nonlinear coupling strength and nonlinear heterogeneity.
+We find that even small amounts of heterogeneity can significantly alter phase-locked states in ways that cannot be captured by assuming identical oscillators.
+The proposed method enables a reduction and analysis of high-dimensional systems of coupled oscillators in more biologically realistic settings.}